Top things to do in Alexandria Egypt

 Fort Qaitbey is an impressive defensive fortress from the 15th century.
 Mamluk Sultan Al Ashraf Qaitbey built it to protect Alexandria from the Turks.

-After numerous renovations the citadel looks new.
+After numerous renovations, the citadel looks brand new.
 But the site has a long history.
-Its location at the entrance of the port is where the Lighthouse of Alexandria once stood.
-The Lighthouse was damaged in a number of earthquakes before it was completely destroyed by a large earthquake in the 14th century.
+The fortress was constructed on the site of the ancient Lighthouse of Alexandria, one of the Seven Wonders of the Ancient World, which was destroyed by an earthquake in the 14th century.

 Alexandria fish market